EverGrace: Reception

+2 Barrel Fugue of GamePro said in an early review, "If you're looking for an RPG that takes character customization to new levels, and you're willing to accept some old with that new, then Agetec's EverGrace might just be the accessory you need to go with that fresh PS2."
+In another review, the same author later said, "In the end, if it's an RPG you want, it's an RPG you'll get with Evergrace.
+Dress-up and role-playing have always gone hand in hand, but you may want to try this game on as a rental first—just to see if it fits."

 According to Famitsu, the game debuted on Japanese sales charts at fifth place, selling 75,083 units.
 It fell to seventh place the following week, selling an additional 11,886 units.
 After continuing to fall on the charts, the game sold 134,865 units in the region by the end of 2000.